 In Film Distribution, the Company also distribute films to Cove Cinema in Ocho Rios and Caymana Bay in Grand Cayman.
 We represent United International Pictures, which is the source of motion picture product from the studios of Paramount, Universal, DreamWorks and Disney.
 Russgram Investments Limited is also in the film distribution business, and represents Warner Bros., Sony, and 20th Century Fox.

 The Carib was demolished by fire in 1996 and Palace Amusement Company rebuilt it as 5 screens.

-Palace Amusement Company is managed by Douglas Graham, Executive Chairman; Carol Lee, Financial Controller; Scott Graham, Assistant General Manager; Melanie Graham, Marketing Manager; David Chong, Chief Engineer; Gillian Crosskill, HRD Manager; Steven Cooke, Concessions Manager, Shawn Smith, Chief Technical Officer; Trace Clarke, Internal Auditor and Nedra Bailey, Company Secretary (Company Services Ltd.).
+Palace Amusement Company is managed by Douglas Graham, Executive Chairman; Carol Lee, Financial Controller; Scott Graham, Assistant General Manager; Melanie Graham, Marketing and Operations Manager; David Chong, Chief Engineer; Gillian Crosskill, HRD Manager; Steven Cooke, Concessions Manager, Garfield Williams, Chief Technical Officer; Trace Clarke, Internal Auditor and Nedra Bailey, Company Secretary (Company Services Ltd.).